The College of Liberal Arts and Sciences policies

 Each student is required to select a major from among the fields of study offered by The College.
 Major maps describe the requirements for completion of each degree program.

 The department or school of the major may require up to 45 credit hours of coursework.
 The minimum is 30 hours.
 A maximum of 15 additional credit hours may be required in related courses and prerequisites.
-No more than 60 credit hours of coursework may be required to complete the major, related courses and prerequisites.
-Some departments require calculus-level mathematics, and up to five of these credit hours may be excluded from the 60 credit hour maximum as they satisfy The College's mathematics proficiency requirement.
+No more than 60 credit hours of coursework should be required to complete the major, related courses and prerequisites.
+Some departments require calculus-level mathematics, and up to five of these credit hours may be excluded from the 60 credit hour maximum because they satisfy The College's mathematics proficiency requirement.
 A minimum of 12 upper-division credit hours in the major must be taken in residence and from courses offered by The College of Liberal Arts and Sciences.

-No credit is granted toward fulfilling major or minor requirements in any upper-division course in that subject field unless the grade in that course is at least a “C”.
-In The College of Liberal Arts and Sciences, the assignment of a grade of “Y” (satisfactory) indicates a level of performance that would have resulted in a grade of at least “C” had the normal grading scheme been used.
+No credit is granted toward fulfilling major or minor requirements in any upper-division course in that subject field unless the grade in that course is at least a "C." In The College of Liberal Arts and Sciences, the assignment of a grade of "Y" (satisfactory) indicates a level of performance that would have resulted in a grade of at least "C" had the normal grading scheme been used.

 Major fields of study are classified into the following three areas: